memgraph/docs/docs/import-data/load-csv-clause.md

 :::

-To work with the LOAD CSV clause, we need to have access to our files.
-If working with Docker, check out the section on **[transferring data into a Docker container](#transferring-data-into-a-docker-container)**.
+When working with the LOAD CSV clause, Memgraph needs to have an access to the CSV files you are using.
+If you are working with Docker, check out the section on **[transferring data into a Docker container](#transferring-data-into-a-docker-container)**.

-Below, you can find two examples of how to use the CSV Import Tool depending on the complexity of your data:
+Below, you can find two examples of how to use the LOAD CSV Cypher clause depending on the complexity of your data:
 - [One type of nodes and relationships](#one-type-of-nodes-and-relationships)
 - [Multiple types of nodes and relationships](#multiple-types-of-nodes-and-relationships)